Trinity – True or False?

 Why did the Catholic Church introduce the doctrine of the trinity into Christianity?

-The Catholic church has introduced a long list of false teachings into Christianity some of which are: praying to the dead, Veneration of angels and dead saints, The Mass, worship of Mary, Worship of images, etc.
+The Catholic church has introduced a long list of false teachings into Christianity, such as: praying to the dead, Veneration of angels and dead saints, The Mass, worship of Mary, Worship of images, etc.

 The Catholic Church specializes in baptizing pagan beliefs and finding a use for them in Christianity.
 Hence it should come as no surprise then that the false teaching of the trinity is also borrowed from paganism.